-Atera understands that the confidentiality, integrity, and availability of our customers' information are vital to their business operations and our own success.
+Atera understands that the confidentiality, integrity, and availability of our users' and customers' information is vital to their business operations as well as our own success.
 We use a multi-layered approach to protect that key information, constantly monitoring and improving our application, systems, and processes to meet the growing demands and challenges of security.

 Secure Data Centers

 Our service is deployed in Microsoft Azure top-tier data centers.
 These facilities provide carrier-level support, including:

 - 24-hour manned security, including foot patrols and perimeter inspections

 - Computing equipment in access-controlled steel cages